leolaurindo/py-obsidianmd-metadata-renamer/README.md

 # MetadataRenamer

-`MetadataRenouncer` is a versatile Python tool designed to rename metadata keys within notes managed by the `py-obsidianmd` library.
+`MetadataRenamer` is a versatile Python tool designed to rename metadata keys within notes managed by the `py-obsidianmd` library.
 It receives either a `Path` object or the `Notes` object built inside the original `py-obsidianmd`.

 This tool is a simple prototype developed to extend the functionality of an existing project, offering an easy way to rename metadata fields.